MatthewBrannon/DOP-C02_Notes/Domain VI - Security and Compliance/Secrets Manager.md

 ## **AWS Secrets Manager Security**

-- - By default, Secrets Manager does not write or cache the secret to persistent storage.
+- By default, Secrets Manager does not write or cache the secret to persistent storage.
     - By default, Secrets Manager only accepts requests from hosts that use the open standard Transport Layer Security (TLS) and Perfect Forward Secrecy.
-    - You can control access to the secret using AWS Identity and Access Management (IAM) policies.
+    - You can control access to the secret using AWS [[IAM]] policies.
     - You can tag secrets individually and apply tag-based access controls.
     - You can configure VPC endpoints to keep traffic between your VPC and Secrets Manager within the AWS network.
     - Secrets Manager does not immediately delete secrets.
 Instead, Secrets Manager immediately makes the secrets inaccessible and scheduled for deletion after a recovery window of a **minimum of seven days**.
 Until the recovery window ends, you can recover a secret you previously deleted.